joey711/phyloseq/plot_ordination-examples.rmd

 [ordinate](https://github.com/joey711/phyloseq/wiki/ordinate)

 functions.
-See their wiki-pages for further details and examples.
+See their tutorials for further details and examples.

+Also, the phyloseq package includes a "convenience function" for subsetting from large collections of points in an ordination, called `subset_ord_plot`.
+[Its tutorial](http://joey711.github.com/phyloseq/subset_ord_plot-examples) can be found here.

 ## Examples